ap-csa-2024-2025/intro-assignment-nateynathanielnatersontheninth/README.md

 ## About Me
 Answer the questions below
-* Something interesting about me is
+* Something interesting about me is I'm a noodle man.
-* Ask Mr. Vu anything:
+* Ask Mr. Vu anything: Do you use shampoo Mr. Vu?
-* List your sports and extracurriculars you participate in
+* List your sports and extracurriculars you participate in Track, OCSEF

+Classwork